debezium/debezium-design-documents/gsoc/2026/Binayak490-cyber/final_submission.md

 The [Debezium](https://debezium.io/) JBang CLI is a command-line interface that enables users to easily set up, configure, validate, and build Debezium data pipelines without requiring deep knowledge of Kafka Connect REST APIs or raw configuration files.
 Built on top of Quarkus and JBang, the CLI compiles to a native binary and provides an intuitive developer experience for managing Debezium Server deployments.
-During GSoC 2026, the project was migrated to Quarkus CDI with GraalVM native image support, and extended with commands for connection and transform management, multi-environment switching, project initialization and validation, and a custom distribution build system.
+During GSoC 2026, building on the Quarkus CDI and GraalVM native image foundation, the CLI was extended with commands for pipeline, source, destination, connection and transform management, multi-environment switching, project initialization and validation, and a custom distribution build system.
 The `debezium validate` command checks a `dbz.yaml` project file for required fields, known connector and sink types, unresolved environment variable references, and connector property validation via the Debezium Platform Catalog API.
 The `debezium build` command — the project's standout feature — builds a minimal Debezium Server container image containing only the connectors and sinks the user actually needs, reducing the dependency surface and enabling enterprises to pass security scans that previously blocked Debezium adoption.
 The CLI is expected to serve as the primary user-facing interface for Debezium alongside the Debezium Platform, serving the role of `kubectl` for CDC pipeline lifecycle management.